devitocodes/devito/compier_optimization_plan.md

    caches),
    `96ff77a94` (`iet: Prune reuse_efuncs by name family`).

+   Current replay status:
+   still WIP and intentionally not landed.

+   April 7, 2026 replay findings on the current iteration-1 branch: rebuilding the non-WIP subset (`b05dd2084` + `f91d9256f` + `96ff77a94`)
+   was correct on targeted `test_iet.py` / DSE checks, but the payoff was small relative to the extra engine/utils complexity.

+   Performance:
+   `b05dd2084` alone was flat-to-worse on the probes (`23.16 s -> 23.16 s` and
+   `72.34 s -> 73.66 s`).
+   Adding the two non-WIP `engine.py` follow-ups improved that to `23.16 s -> 22.01 s` and `72.34 s -> 72.03 s`.
+   The subset was therefore dropped rather than landed: the light probe moved nicely, but the heavy probe improved by only about `0.31 s`.

    Rationale:
    this is the first bucket that spans multiple IET passes and shared helper caches, so it is more invasive than the previous purely local fast paths.